wmingcr/LeetCode-Java/001 Two Sum/README.md

 However, HashMap is a better way.
 TC could be O(N), SC is O(N).

 Even more, we could traverse hashmap only once. see solution2.
+T: O(n), S: O(n)

 # Excellent error